Manhattan Merry-Go-Round (film)

-Manhattan Merry-Go-Round is a 1937 American comedy film directed by Charles Reisner.
+Manhattan Merry-Go-Round is a 1937 American comedy film directed by Charles Reisner and starring Phil Regan,Leo Carrillo and Ann Dvorak.
+It was produced and distributed by Republic Pictures.
 It was nominated for an Academy Award for Best Art Direction by John Victor Mackay.

 The film is also known as Manhattan Music Box in the United Kingdom.

 Plot summary

 A group of gangsters take over a record company, now they strong-arm various celebrities into making records.